 SpongeBob Hey, Sandy!
 Look! (covered in a mound of sand) I'm Sandy!

-In one episode where Krabs flicks Plankton back to the Chum Bucket, he yells, "So long, shrimp!"
+In the episode "The Algae's Always Greener" where Krabs flicks tiny Plankton back to the Chum Bucket, he yells, "So long, shrimp!"
 An actual shrimp is then seen exiting the Krusty Krab.

 Combining this with a normal pun, SpongeBob's phone is shaped like a conch; a "shellphone" if you will.

-One episode had Barnacle Boy sick of being sidekick and decided to become evil.
-He then announces that 'he's crossing over to the Dark side.
+In the episode "Mermaid Man and Barnacle Boy V", Barnacle Boy gets sick of being an unrespected sidekick and decides to become evil.
+He then announces that he's crossing over to the dark side.
 Zoom out to show half of the Krusty Krab that's pitch-dark.
 When everone stares at Mr. Krabs, this is his response:

 Mr. Krabs: Why should I waste money lighting the whole store?

-In one episode, Patrick gets a letter (cue paper with giant "B" on it).
-On the other side, there's a note (cue flip; other side has quarter note on it).
+In the episode "I'm With Stupid", Patrick receives a note (cue paper with a musical note on it).
+On the other side, there's a letter on it (cue flip; other side has a giant letter "B" on it).
 He also got a message from his parents.

 In Toy Story, Woody asks Buzz Lightyear to "give me a hand".
 Buzz throws his (disconnected) arm to him.
 Woody is not amused.